sharpie7/circuitjs1/README.md

 You can add query parameters to link to change the applications startup behaviour.
 The following are supported:
 ```
 .../circuitjs1.html?cct=<string> // Load the circuit from the URL (like the # in the Java version)
+.../circuitjs1.html?ctz=<string> // Load the circuit from compressed data in the URL
 .../circuitjs1.html?startCircuit=<filename> // Loads the circuit named "filename" from the "Circuits" directory
 .../circuitjs1.html?startCircuitLink=<URL> // Loads the circuit from the specified URL.
 CURRENTLY THE URL MUST BE A DROPBOX SHARED FILE OR ANOTHER URL THAT SUPPORTS CORS ACCESS FROM THE CLIENT
 .../circuitjs1.html?euroResistors=true // Set to true to force "Euro" style resistors.
 If not specified the resistor style will be based on the user's browser's language preferences